clemenko/dc18_supply_chain/readme.md

 	![](img/promoted_signed.jpg)

+5. If you were to enable Docker Content Trust in UCP then you would need to upload the public certificate used to sign the image.
+As we did not perform the `docker trust signer add` command before step 2 above then a public certificate is automatically generated but is not associated to a user in UCP.
+This means when UCP tries to verify the signature on a signed image to a user it will fail and therefor not meet UCP's Content Trust policy.

+	To resolve this issue you can upload the base64 encoded public certificate in `~/.docker/trust/tuf/$DTR_URL/ci/dc18/metadata/targets.json` - the certificate is located in the structure `.signed.delegations.keys` with the key value of `public`.

+	For example, use the command `cat ~/.docker/trust/tuf/$DTR_URL/ci/dc18/metadata/targets.json | jq '.signed.delegations.keys' | grep public` to extract the certificate.

 ## <a name="task9"></a>Task 9: Automate with Jenkins
 In order to automate we need to deploy Jenkins.
 If you want I can point you to a few Docker Compose yamls.
 OR we have the easy way.
 The easy, aka script, deploys Jenkins quickly.